myth/Adressaway/README.md

 Adressaway
 ==========

-Adressaway Plus is a Chrome extension that enhances user experience on adressa.no by appending a referral header before page requests is sent.
-This bypasses the SPID implenentation on adressa.no, exploiting their lousy way of allowing indexing by google, ultimately allowing you to read paywall articles.
+Adressaway Plus is a Chrome extension that unlocks articles behind the SPID paywall.

-Shoutout to tmn for finding the loophole.